Jsfain/SDCard/README.md

 * SD card SPI mode functionality was implemented according to the *SD Specifications Part 1: Physical Layer Specification - Simplified Specification Version 7.10*

-## Overview of Repo Contents
+## Overview of Contents
 There are multiple source/header files included as part of this SD Card module.
 Only *SD_SPI_BASE.C(H)* is required, which will include SD_SPI_CAR.H.
 The source/header files are listed below, with brief descriptions, in order of precendence.
 See the files themselves for full definitions regarding each of the available functions, structs, macros, etc...

 ### SD Card Module Files
 1. **SD_SPI_BASE.C(H)** - *REQUIRED*
-    * These source/header files are the only ones required to implement the module; provided SPI and USART functionality is being properly handled.
+    * These source/header files are the only ones required to implement the module; provided SPI and USART functionality is properly handled.
     * These files implement the basic functions required to interact with the SD card in SPI mode.
 In particular they implement the SD card's SPI mode initialization function, ***sd_InitModeSPI***, as well as implement the functions required by the initialization function, such as *sd_SendByteSPI*, *sd_ReceiveByteSPI*, *sd_SendCommand*, etc...
     * Additionally, also provided in these files are some error printing functions for interpreting the output of R1 responses and the initialization routine.
     * SD_SPI_BASE.H will include SD_SPI_CAR.H which provides macro definitions for the SD card (C)ommands, (A)rguments, and (R)esponses available when operating in SPI mode.